 The Translators Association (TA) provides a source of expert advice for individual literary translators and is also a collective voice representing the profession as a whole.

 Translators automatically become a member of the TA on joining the SoA.
-It is run by a committee of 10 elected members and a professional secretary at the SoA, Catherine Fuller.

 Reasons to Join the TA